R-J-dev/bunny-deploy/README.md

     <th>Description</th>
   </tr>
   <tr>
-    <td>access-key</td>
+    <td>storage-zone-password</td>
     <td>
-      Your bunny.net storage zone API key.
-This is necessary for the network requests that needs to be made to Bunny.
-See for more info: <a href="https://docs.bunny.net/reference/put_-storagezonename-path-filename#request-headers">Bunny Request headers</a>.
+      Your bunny.net storage zone password, you can find this in the storage zone details page FTP & API Access.
+It should have read & write access, otherwise it can't upload files for example.
+This is necessary for edge storage API requests that needs to be made to Bunny.
+See for more info: <a href="https://docs.bunny.net/reference/storage-api#header-name-accesskey">authentication header</a> in the docs.
 This will be read in src/config/config.ts, setSecret is used to mask it from logs (in case it will be logged by accident in your action run).
 Do not set this as plain text, save this as a secret in GitHub and reference here the secret id.
 See for more info: <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow">Using secrets in a workflow</a>.
 In case you still have doubts, check the source code and pin this action to a full length commit SHA.
 See for more info: <a href="https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions">Using third-party actions</a> about pinning an action to a full length commit SHA.
     </td>
   </tr>
   <tr>